stman/OpenWRT-19.07.2-factory-tar-file-for-Ubiquiti-EdgeRouter-x/README.md

 The following procedure is almost the same as the previous one, except that it is more automated, because we provided the **menuconfig.config** file to be loaded into the "make menuconfig" to set all the compilation options correctly before launching the compilation.

-This work is based on the work of @cyounkins who improved my settings to compile the 19.07 version so that it can also work on 21.02 and 22.03 versions, a big thank you to him for his help https://github.com/cyounkins/edgerouter-factory .
-On his git, you can find his menuconfig.txt file that is a text file with all the options that must set/unset to compile correctly.
-His file is a human readable file, while the menuconfig.config file I provide, based on his settings, can be directly loaded from "make menuconfig" load option.
+This work is based on the work of **@cyounkins** who improved my settings to compile the **OpenWRT 19.07 version** so that it can also work on **21.02 and 22.03 versions**, a big thank you to him for his help https://github.com/cyounkins/edgerouter-factory .
+On his git, you can find his **menuconfig.txt** file that is a text file with all the human readable instructions to manually set and unset all the right options to compile correctly this short receipt, while the **menuconfig.config** file I provide, based on his settings, can be directly loaded from **make menuconfig** load option, saving you the 5 minutes necessary to do it manually.

-These things where done undera fresh new install of Xubuntu 20.04.2 :
+These things where done under a fresh new install of Xubuntu 20.04.2 :

 Open a terminal.